 Getting a tattoo can be exciting for some, but it may have also led others to regret it.
-The usual reasons include dissatisfaction with the outcome, a change in career, a breakup or an angry parent.
+The usual reasons include dissatisfaction with the outcome, a change in career, a breakup, or just your own dissatisfaction.
 Whatever your reasons are for finally deciding to have it removed, the good news is that Laser Tattoo Removal is possible in Singapore!
 But it is not as easy as getting it done in a zap.
 There are certain things that must be considered to achieve safe and successful results.

 At The Aesthetics Centre we base our approach on each patient’s needs and what we find upon your initial consultation.
 With the proper protocol and precautions, we pair our efforts with the technology that can effectively address your concern.